WCGKING/BrandedAi/README.md

 # About
-An Advanced Telegram AI Chatbot Open Source Code
+An Advanced Telegram Id Chatbot Open Source Code.

 ## How To Host
 The easiest way to deploy this Bot